iluwatar/java-design-patterns/separated-interface/README.md

 ## Intent
 Separate the interface definition and implementation in different packages.
-This allows the client to be completly unaware of the implementation.
+This allows the client to be completely unaware of the implementation.

 ## Explanation